RIPSINK.COM - FINANCIAL SECTION

 * * *

-Ancient Proverb: Enjoy life, catch LIVE fish in a STREAM
+Ancient Proverb: You never really Live until you catch fish in a stream.

 RIPSINK.COM™ encourages you to learn all the details of your financial contracts before signing any documents or making any decisions.